cygnyx/markover.js/README.md

 `markover` marks up 3 areas before the main document body: title, tag, and a table of contents.

-Title and tag are each in a single id and only appear once in the display document.
+Title and tag are each in a single element and only appear once in the display document.

 ```css#+stylesheet
 #content {